 - They cannot charge you more due to existing health problems

-- They cannot make you wait for coverage to start, as long as you have at least six months of prior creditable coverage when you first enroll in a Medigap and have had this prior coverage within the last 63 days
+- They cannot make you wait for coverage to start, as long as you have at least six months of prior creditable coverage when you first enroll in a Medigap and have had this previous coverage within the last 63 days

-If you apply for a Medigap policy after your Open Enrollment Period, the insurance company is allowed to use medical underwriting to decide whether to accept your application, to charge more for the policy, or to impose its regular (up to six months) pre-existing conditions waiting period.
+If you apply for a Medigap policy after your Open Enrollment Period, the insurance company is allowed to use medical underwriting to decide whether to accept your application, to charge more for the plan, or to impose its regular (up to six months) pre-existing conditions waiting period.

 Medicare Supplement Guaranteed Issue Rights